 In 2021, cross-functional caregiver teams contributed their time and expertise to identifying low and no-cost energy savings opportunities by participating in energy treasure hunts (ETHs) at Hillcrest, Akron General, Euclid and Avon hospitals.
 An ENERGY STAR initiative, ETHs provide a framework for engaging interdisciplinary teams in energy efficiency efforts.

 The ETH process includes comprehensive facility rounding, during which team members ask questions, share ideas and write down observations on energy use.
 The team then calculates the cost and return on investment of different initiatives they identified, which they use to develop an implementation plan.
 These plans also include suggestions for engaging facility occupants in ongoing energy-saving behaviors.

 Caregivers who participated in our 2021 ETHs identified more than $200,000 in energy-savings opportunities.
 By participating in ETHs, caregivers develop a better understanding of energy use at their facility and ways daily behaviors impact consumption.
 Caregivers on ETH teams often continue to contribute to resource stewardship by participating on green teams, serving as role models and engaging colleagues in our sustainability efforts.

 Greening our ORs

-Cleveland Clinic has more than 215 operating rooms (ORs) across our health system.
-ORs have very high energy consumption per square foot due to stringent temperature and humidity specifications, energy-intensive lighting and the high number of required air changes per hour when occupied.
-To save energy, we reduced the number of hourly air changes in ORs during unoccupied times where possible, while still meeting or exceed all regulations for OR operations.
+ORs are very energy intensive spaces due to required equipment and lighting, temperature and humidity parameters and high number of air exchanges when in use.
+By decreasing the number of hourly air changes in ORs when unoccupied, we have achieved significant energy savings while still meeting or exceeding all regulations for OR operations.

-- Validating, calibrating and replacing sensors that control AHUs
+- Continued validation, calibration and replacement of sensors that control AHUs.